-- The member is post-pubertal through 40 years of age - Diagnosis by a qualified healthcare professional (QHP) of a condition requiring treatment which, in the QHP's professional judgment, may pose a substantial risk of sterility or lead to iatrogenic infertility (infertility caused by treatment). - The member's current state of health is sufficient to undergo fertility preservation procedures. - The member has received infertility counseling as well as psychotherapy, when medically indicated. - Collection and storage of embryos, eggs or sperm is consistent with established medical practices or professional guidelines published by the American Society of Reproductive Medicine (ASRM) or the American Society of Clinical Oncology (ASCO).
+- The member is post-pubertal through 40 years of age - Diagnosis by a qualified healthcare professional (QHP) of a condition requiring treatment which, in the QHP's professional judgment, may pose a substantial risk of sterility or lead to iatrogenic infertility (infertility caused by treatment). - The member's current state of health is sufficient to undergo fertility preservation procedures. - The member has received infertility counseling as well as psychotherapy, when medically indicated. - Counselors may include physicians and physician assistants qualified to provide genetic counseling services according to their training and scope of practice. - Collection and storage of embryos, eggs or sperm is consistent with established medical practices or professional guidelines published by the American Society of Reproductive Medicine (ASRM) or the American Society of Clinical Oncology (ASCO).